Auties00/MyBicocca/documentation/reverse_engineer/bicoccapp/emulator/README.md

 # Android Emulator

-An automated installer for setting up and running an Android emulator environment with Frida, LSPosed, and BicoccApp for reverse engineering.
+An automated installer for setting up and running a rooted Android emulator environment with Magisk, LSPosed, and BicoccApp for reverse engineering.

 ## Installation Options